 Osteoarthritis and other conditions

 Elbow pain can be a debilitating condition, especially when caused by degenerative conditions such as osteoarthritis.
-In this article we will explore the impact of osteoarthritis and other degenerative conditions on the elbow and discuss different treatment options.
+In this article, we will explore the impact of osteoarthritis and other degenerative conditions on the elbow and discuss various treatment options.

 What is osteoarthritis and how does it affect the elbow?

 Osteoarthritis is a condition in which the cartilage in the joints deteriorates and eventually disappears.
 When osteoarthritis affects the elbow, it can lead to chronic pain, stiffness and reduced mobility.
-The bone ends in the elbow can rub, causing inflammation and pain.
+The bone ends in the elbow can rub together, causing inflammation and pain.

 1. Physiotherapy and exercises

-- Exercises such as elbow bends and extensions can improve elbow mobility and reduce pain.
+• Exercises such as elbow bends and stretches can improve elbow mobility and reduce pain.

 2. Medication and pain relief